lazywinadmin/lazywinadmin/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Golang
+- 🔭 I’m currently working on Azure, Terraform, Ansible, PowerShell, Python
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/fxcat/) or [use this form](https://lazywinadmin.com/about.html#contact-me)

 <!--
 **lazywinadmin/lazywinadmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...